SRI RAM GOBURDHUN CHARITABLE TRUST

 We run a day care for 20 children and young adults with disabilities.
 The children have a vast array of disabilities both physical and/or mental.
 The main thrust of the programme is to help these children and young adults gain independent living skills and if and when possible some vocational skills to help them become income earning members of their families thus regaining the respect they have often lost.

-In class we lay emphasis on activities such as cooking, stitching, and self-care.
-This year we introduced baking and weaving.
-The children have learnt how to make yummy cookies and scrumptious muffins.
+In class we lay emphasis on activities such as cooking, stitching, and self-care and appropriate vocational activities

 They also have a lot of creative and fun activities.